EdwardDeam/Git-Answer-Backend/QUESTIONS.md

 ## Use of Objects
 TODO: Understands, utilises and manipulates Objects using a range of methods to benefit the solution.

-## Database schema
-TODO: Creates a well constructed Database schema that contains methods which meaningfully contribute to the solution.

 ## App functionality
 TODO: Builds an outstanding application, that meets client and user needs and exceeds expectations